wilsonwang881/wilsonwang881.github.io/source/_posts/Ilford-B-W-Film-Comparison.md

 However, the differences exist regarding ISO, grain size and the the ability to push and pull.

-> Push or pull allows films to be shot at different ISOs from their rated ones, adding versatility to various lighting conditions or speed requirements.
+> Push or pull allows films to be shot at different ISO from their rated ones, adding versatility to various lighting conditions or speed requirements.

 Pushed or pulled films require adjusted time of chemical processing and will produce different grainy effects.